Survivor România: Format and rules

 The series follows the same general format as the other editions of the show.
 The players are split between two "tribes", are taken to a remote isolated location and are forced to live off the land with meager supplies for an extended period of time.
 Frequent physical and mental challenges are used to pit the teams against each other for rewards, such as food or luxuries, or for "immunity", forcing the other tribe to attend "Tribal Council", where they must vote off one of their players.
-Once about half the players are remaining, the tribes are merged but despite living on the same beach, tribes would still be split, competing against each other in challenges and fending for themselves, in a similar vein to the One World twist from the American version.
-The individual phase of the game occurred with 6 or 8 players left and challenges are on an individual basis; winning immunity prevents that player from being voted out.
-In every single season, individual phase feature "semi-finals" and "finals", and consisted of a great marathon of tests (physical and logical) involving elements used throughout the season.
+About halfway through the game, the tribes are merged into a single tribe, and challenges are on an individual basis; winning immunity prevents that player from being voted out.
+In the first three seasons, the tribes are merged but despite living on the same beach, tribes would still be split, competing against each other in challenges and fending for themselves, in a similar vein to the One World twist from the American version.
+The individual phase of the game occurred with 6 or 8 players left feature "semi-finals" and "finals", and consisted of a great marathon of tests (physical and logical) involving elements used throughout the season.

 Like other editions of the show, the Romanian edition has introduced numerous modifications or twists on the core rules to prevent players from over-relying on strategies that succeeded in prior seasons or other editions of the show.
 These changes have included tribe switches, hidden immunity idols and players being exiled or kidnapped from their tribe for a short period of time.